MGTheTrain/azure-blob-storage-sample/README.md

 Either
 - an Azure Storage Account service container needs to be deployed and accessible or
 - an azurite docker container can be utilized.

-Therefore:
+In order to ramp up the azurite container execute:

 ```bash
 cd devops/docker-compose